-Generative AI tools that are public and available for use by anyone pose elevated risks to privacy when entering research data, in particular protected health information (PHI), personal identifying information or other personal information protected by law such as FERPA, and any proprietary information.
+Generative AI tools that are public and available for use by anyone pose elevated risks to privacy when entering research data, in particular protected health information (PHI), personally identifiable information (PII) or other personal information protected by law such as the Family Educational Rights and Privacy Act (FERPA) and any proprietary information.

-Unless the UKHC InfoSec Data Sharing Committee has confirmed the AI tool is HIPAA compliant and supports PHI input, do not put research data containing PHI into a generative AI tool or other software.
+Unless the UK HealthCare InfoSec Data Sharing Committee has confirmed the AI tool is HIPAA-compliant and supports PHI input, do not put research data containing PHI into a generative AI tool or other software.
 Additionally, other non-public or proprietary research data should not be placed into an open-source AI tool without UK ITS GRC approval.